Barbara Czarniawska Book Prize

 The prize criteria is following:

-- A prize committee (TBA) will assess the proposed monographs.
+• The book prize committee will assess the proposed monographs.

-- Scholars affiliated with NFF member institutions can nominate monographs for the prize.
-Nominations must be submitted to the prize committee no later than February 1, in the year of the relevant NFF conference.
+• Scholars affiliated with NFF member institutions can nominate monographs for the prize.
+Nominations must be submitted to the prize committee by e-mail to: bc.prize@nordicacademy.org no later than February 1, in the year of the relevant NFF conference.
 In addition, the prize committee will look out for monographs to be considered for the prize.

 Barbara Czarniawska was a prolific writer and a dedicated Ph.D. supervisor whose work and contributions inspired countless scholars within the field of management and organization studies (MOS).
 She contributed to the field in novel and profound ways.
 Barbara Czarniawska was born in Bialystok, Poland on December 2nd 1948.
 She studied at Warsaw University and graduated in 1970 with a degree in Social and Industrial Psychology.
 Thereafter, she went to Warsaw School of Economics where she obtained a Ph.D. degree in Economic Sciences.
 Barbara Czarniawska celebrated her 50 years anniversary as an academic only a few years before she passed away.